-You’ve probably heard someone say something about the Amish that made you wonder, “now where did that come from?”
+You might have heard something about the Amish that made you wonder, “now where did that come from?”

-Myths are usually the child of a grain of truth and a lot of imagination.
+Myths are typically the child of a grain of truth…and a lot of imagination.
 We want explanations for things that puzzle us.
 When they’re not forthcoming, people fill in the blanks.

-Below, three myths I’ve recently seen on the internet, plus my best guesses at where they originate:
+Below, three Amish myths I’ve come across on the internet…plus my best guesses at where they came from:

-This one may have existed previous to last fall, but I think we have “Breaking Amish” to thank for its spread.
+This one may have existed previous to “Breaking Amish“, but I think we have that program to thank for its spread.
 If you recall, one of the show’s characters, Rebecca, wore a full set of dentures.

 No doubt it shocked viewers to see a person so young with no teeth.
 The explanation was that Rebecca had had her rotten teeth pulled one-by-one by an “Amish dentist“.